 This is a post-emergent weed killer.

-- Pre emergent prevents new broad leaf weeds for up to 6 months
+- 6 MONTH PROTECTION: Proprietary 2-in-1 formula kills and prevents weeds for up to 6 months

 Our Rating: 4 out of 5 stars